williamdemeo/Math700Homework/README.md

     (In quotes is your comment explaining, if possible, *why* the changes were made.)

-6. On the due date of the assignment for which you're responsible, [Push][] your changes to the remote GitHub repository:
+6. On the due date of the assignment for which you're responsible, [push][] your changes to the remote GitHub repository:

         git push origin master